Nazanin-hub/School_District_Analysis/README.md

     - Scores by school spending

-      Just the spending ranges between $630-644 has marginally changed since Thomas High School is in this range.
+      Based on the below table, just the spending ranges between $630-644 has marginally changed and the remaining data remained intact.
 The average math score for spending           range between $630-644 decreased from 78.52% to 78.50%, the average reading score increased from 81.62% to 81.64%.
-The percentage of students who passed math in range $630-644 decreased from           73.48% to 73.46%, the percentage of students who passed the reading decreased from 84.39% to 84.32%, and the overall percentage of passing math and reading decreased from       62.86% to 62.79%.
+The percentage of students who passed math in range           $630-644 decreased from 73.48% to 73.46%, the percentage of students who passed the reading decreased from 84.39% to 84.32%, and the overall percentage of passing math and       reading decreased from 62.86% to 62.79%. so, the rate of changes is negligible.

     - Scores by school size

-      Just the medium schools size has slightly changed since Thomas High School is in this size.
+      Based on the below table, just the medium schools size has slightly changed.
 The average math score for medium size schools decreased from 83.37% to 83.36%, the average         reading score increased from 83.86% to 83.87%.
-The percentage of students who passed math in medium size schools decreased from 93.60% to 93.58%,the percentage       of students who passed the reading decreased from 96.79% to 96.73%, and the overall percentage of passing math and reading decreased from 90.62% to 90.56%.
+The percentage of students who passed math in medium size schools decreased from 93.60% to 93.58%, the percentage of               students who passed the reading decreased from 96.79% to 96.73%, and the overall percentage of passing math and reading decreased from 90.62% to 90.56%.

     - Scores by school type

-      Since Thomas High School is in chartar type, all the data in this type have been a bit changed.
+      Based on the below table, since Thomas High School is in chartar type, all the data in this type have been a bit changed.
 If we round the numbers, we can not see any             diffrence between numbers because the percentage of change is too small.
 Forexample, The average math score for chartar type schools decreased about 0.009%

 ## Summary:

-   - The percentage of passing math will decrease significantly about 26% if we don't remove 9th grade students at Thomas High School from the total number of students.
-   - The percentage of passing reading will decrease significantly about 28% if we don't remove 9th grade students at Thomas High School from the total number of students.
-   - The overal percentage of passing both math and reading will decrease significantly about 26% if we don't remove 9th grade students at Thomas High School from the total           number of students.
+   - Charter schools performed better than district schools
+   -
    -